leogaspar007/tunts.rocks_challenge/readme.md

 ## Descripition

 This project was created for the Tunts.Rocks callenge.
 Follow the instructions below on how to install and use it.

 ## Instalation

-### Step 1: Create a virtual environment (optional)
+### Step 1(optional): Create a virtual environment
 - Install virtualenv:
 `pip install virtualenv`